Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/pmgr/pmgr.rst

 Hot keys
 --------

-The active element UI - the item having the current focus.
+The active UI element is the currently focused item

 ========================== ==================== ========================================
   Active UI item           Shortcut             Action
 ========================== ==================== ========================================
-The page tree              `Delete`             Deleting a page The page tree              `Alt+Insert`         Creating a new page The page tree              `F2`                 Changing the name/type of page The page tree              `F6`                 Move the page to a different directory
+The page tree              `Delete`             Deleting a page The page tree              `Alt+Insert`         Creating a new page The page tree              `F2`                 Changing the name/type of a page The page tree              `F6`                 Move a page to a different directory
 ========================== ==================== ========================================